 [Authors.
 Chapter in Book.
 In: Book title (or article title).
 City: Publisher; Year: Page numbers.
 If it is a journal article - Name of journal.
-Year; Volume and number: pages.
+Year; Volume: page numbers.
 The name of the database the article was found on [The URL or DOI where the article can be found] and date of access.